acflippo/Intro-to-Github/README.md

 ## Clean up Branches

-Lastly, after your projects and work-in-progress are done and merged into the main branch, it is a good practice to remove older branches.
+Lastly, after your projects and work-in-progress are done and have merged into the main branch, it is a good practice to remove older branches.
 Sometimes older repos have been superceded with new repos, you may delete old repos if necessary.

 [Clean up branches](https://youtu.be/xEZdKLvRMb8)